nsacyber/Windows-Secure-Host-Baseline/README.md

 * Open an administrative PowerShell prompt and run **Set-ExecutionPolicy Unrestricted** and run scripts from any PowerShell session.

 ### Unblocking the PowerShell scripts
-Users will need to unblock the downloaded zip file since it will be marked as having been downloaded from the Internet which PowerShell will block by default.
+Users will need to unblock the downloaded zip file since it will be marked as having been downloaded from the Internet which PowerShell will block from executing by default.
+Open a PowerShell prompt and run the following commands to unblock the PowerShell code in the zip file:

+1. **cd $env:USERPROFILE**
+1. **cd Downloads**
+1. **Unblock-File -Path '.\Secure-Host-Baseline-master.zip'**

 Running the PowerShell scripts inside the zip file without unblocking the file will result in the following warning:

 ```
 Security warning